 - Maintenance.
 Most WordPress maintenance such as software updates and backups can be done on your own using free tools.
 However, WordPress can be prone to technical problems, so it’s a good idea to set aside around $100/year for maintenance.

 With these figures, the total cost of the first year of blogging amounts to $363.37.
 Keep in mind that your expenses can be lower or higher depending on your needs.

 We suggest making a list of what you need and setting a budget to avoid overspending.
 If your budget is limited, you can always start with more affordable or free options and upgrade them later once your blog turns a profit.

 Starting a blog has many advantages for your personal and professional development.
-Additionally, successful blogs are great way to earn extra money.
+Additionally, successful blogs are great way to earn extra money or even create your own business.
 The good news is that it is now easier and more affordable than ever to begin your blogging journey.

 In this guide, we’ve broken down each step of how to become a blogger – from figuring out “what should I blog about?”, picking and setting up the platform for your blog, publishing content, to promoting and monetizing your blog.